 Linguistics is rarely studied before university level and, contrary to popular belief, is rather different from English Language A-Level.
 University degrees in Linguistics tend to be interdisciplinary and appeal to students with an interest in both sciences and language/music.
-The Gonville & Caius Linguistics Challenge is open to all Year 12 (Lower Sixth Form) students in UK schools, regardless of the specific subjects they are studying at A-Level (or similar qualification).
+The Gonville and Caius Linguistics Challenge is open to all Year 12 (Lower Sixth Form) students in UK schools, regardless of the specific subjects they are studying at A-Level (or similar qualification).

 Many university courses in Linguistics do not require students to have studied any languages at A-Level.
 For instance, the A-Level profiles of Linguistics students at Cambridge range from those who have studied two languages to those who have studied purely science and maths subjects.
 Topics encompassed within a Linguistics degree include: syntax (i.e. the analysis of structured data), a topic that often appeals to mathematicians and musicians; philosophy of meaning; experimental language psychology; aspects of computer science (including machine learning - a branch of Artificial Intelligence), and the physics and the biology of sound production.
 The Gonville and Caius Linguistics Challenge aims to introduce students to some key ideas in Linguistics.